arkerny/pyfastgit/README.md

-# fastgit
+# pyfastgit

-Better Git Python Script
+Git by One Press.